 nd while a little junk food is a fun treat, don’t overdo it!

 Not only is this better for your health, but eating healthy foods will also make you feel better while travelling to not have those heavily processed meals sitting in your stomach while stationary for most of the day.

 Baby & Toddler-Friendly Road Trip Meals

 If you are doing a driving holiday with a toddler or baby, you will need to plan in a few different options to suit them.

 This means ensuring you have enough baby food (and formula if needed), to last the full journey.

 Bring baby food pouches for convenience or use small individual serve tubs for homemade baby food.

 Make sure you have plenty of toddler road trip snacks because a full tummy will help keep them happy!
-Small snack foods and finger foods are ideal so you can avoid worrying about choking.
+Small snack foods and finger foods are ideal for little kids so you can avoid worrying about choking.

-Having your road trip food packed and ready is the most important part, but don’t get caught out on the road by realising you have forgotten any of these non-food essentials for your road trip.
+Having your on the road meals packed and ready is the most important part.
+But don’t get caught out on your drive by realising you have forgotten any of these non-food essentials for your epic road trip adventure.

-For more road trip planning resources, itineraries and activities, check out these articles:
+For more road trip planning resources, travel tips, itineraries and activities, check out these articles: